apereo/cas/docs/cas-server-documentation/authentication/OAuth-Authentication-Clients.md

 Service definitions are typically managed by the [service management](../services/Service-Management.html) facility.

-<div class="alert alert-warning">:warning: <strong>Usage Warning!</strong><p>CAS today does not strictly enforce
-the collection of authorized supported response/grant types for backward compatibility reasons.
-This means that if left undefined, all grant and response types may be allowed by the service definition and related policies.
-Do please note that this behavior is <strong>subject to change</strong> in future releases and thus, it is strongly recommended that all authorized grant/response types for each profile be declared in the service definition immediately to avoid surprises in the future.</p></div>

 ## Encryptable Client Secrets

 Client secrets for OAuth relying parties may be defined as encrypted values prefixed with `{cas-cipher}`: